-We are the premier Movement Disorder Program (Deep Brain Stimulation, or DBS Program) in the state and one of the leading programs in the Northeast.
-Our expert neurosurgeons specialize in utilizing DBS to restore function and quality of life in patients with all types of movement disorders, including Parkinson’s disease.
+Our expert neurosurgeons specialize in utilizing Deep Brain Stimulation, or DBS, to restore function and quality of life in patients with all types of movement disorders, including Parkinson’s disease.

 DBS can also be effective for other conditions, including:

 Tremor:DBS has proven very effective in controlling and eliminating certain types of tremor.
 DBS is FDA-approved for the treatment of essential tremor and also helpful for a range of other tremor types.

 Dystonia:Select patients with severe dystonia have found significant benefit with DBS therapy.
 Patients with DYT1-positive dystonia have had good responses with this FDA-approved treatment.
 The effectiveness of DBS varies on the primary or secondary nature of the disease.
 We thoroughly review each patient to determine the potential benefit.

 Neuropsychiatric disease:Neurosurgery has long used techniques that destroy brain tissue to treat neuropsychiatric conditions.
 Today, we are exploring and expanding the use of nondestructive neuron-augmentation for psychiatric disorders, including depression and obsessive-compulsive disorder (OCD).
 DBS has been helpful for select patients with severe OCD.
 The use of DBS to treat other neuropsychiatric disorders, such as major depressive disorder and Tourette’s syndrome, is currently being studied, with promising results.